 How much does it cost to list a property?

 Nothing!
 Sellers do not pay a dime until closing.
-If we list your home and it doesn’t sell, it’s at no cost to you.
+If I list your home and it doesn’t sell, it’s at no cost to you.
 While it varies depending on many different factors, for most residential properties the brokerage fee is 6% of the sales price.
 If a different brokerage brings in a buyer for your property, that fee is split in half with the selling brokerage.

 Still have questions?